Friday, June 17, 2011

 First: if airlines are going to toss off any passenger who curses about a plane being late, there’s going to be a whole lot more room on flights in the future.

-Second: aircraft are such cramped environments, it’s bad enough that you are forced to listen to your seatmate’s banalities without having his extremely limited & repetitive vocabulary imposed on you.
+Second: aircraft are such cramped environments, it’s bad enough that you are forced to listen to your seatmate’s banalities without having his extremely limited and repetitive vocabulary imposed on you.
 Any more, it’s like being on a bus in the barrio without possibility of getting off at the next corner.

 Sixth: He’s contemplating suing the airline.
 Oh, of course he is.